 - Put on a dust mask, earplugs and safety glasses, then turn on the leaf blower and blow out the dust and debris.

 Use the leaf blower to get under workbenches and clean off the benches themselves.
 If you don’t own a leaf blower, grab your shop vacuum and connect the hose to the exhaust port.
-This cleaning method works great for screen porches, too.

 How to Clean Rust Stains

 All-purpose cleaners won’t remove rust stains from sinks, tubs and toilets, even with a lot of elbow grease.
 The trick is to use a stain remover like Iron Out.
 Look for a rust stain remover or a product that contains diluted hydrochloric acid (also listed on product labels as hydrogen chloride, HCL or muriatic acid).
 Be careful not to use a product containing bleach — it’ll set the stain.

 For toilets, add Iron Out to the water in the bowl, then clean with a stiff nylon-bristled brush.
 For sinks and tubs, first wet the surface with water.
 Apply Super Iron Out to a damp sponge (wear rubber gloves and a mask — this stuff is powerful!).
 Wipe the stain with the sponge until it’s gone.
 Rinse the surface with plain water to remove all the Iron Out.

 Remove Pet Hair with Duct Tape

 That’s right.
 We’ve found another use for duct tape — cleaning.
 The stickiness of duct tape makes it perfect for a makeshift pet hair remover, and this method is faster than vacuuming.
 It also works on seats in vehicles.
 A sponge or cloth wrapped with duct tape works great for getting into corners.